$3000 off saturdays | august 2023

 You’ve already set the menu and hired the entertainment you want, chosen who will be giving speeches and told your band or DJ what songs you’d liked played for specific moments, and your day of wedding coordinator is there to ensure those things happen and give you a few less things to worry about.

-If you’re confident you can plan your wedding yourself but don’t want to sweat the small things when the date arrives, a wedding coordinator can be just the help you need.
+If you’re confident you can plan your wedding yourself but don’t want to sweat the small things when the date arrives, a day of wedding coordinator can be just the help you need.

 Is Having a Day of Wedding Coordinator Enough?